Got a minute to help? Take our quick website survey>

 - Prader-Willi syndrome (a genetic condition)

 In these cases, treating the physical or mental health problem may stop you hoarding.

 Normally, you won't get a diagnosis of hoarding disorder if your hoarding is caused by another health problem.
 Because of this, not all of our information on hoarding might be helpful to you.

 After a divorce and house move, as a single mum working full-time suffering from depression on and off for years, I didn't have the energy to face throwing things away, especially baby clothes and toys, and my small flat became increasingly full.

 Hoarding could affect you in lots of different ways.
 For example, you might:

-This information was published in September 2018.
-We will revise it in 2021.
+This information was published in February 2022.
+We will revise it in 2025.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.